mole99/tt10-tiny-shader-v2/docs/info.md

 ## How to test

-First set the clock to 2*25.175 MHz and reset the design.
+First set the clock to 50.25 MHz (2*25.175 MHz) and reset the design.
 For a simple test, simply connect a Tiny VGA to the output Pmod.
 A shader is loaded by default and an image should be displayed via VGA.

 For advanced features, connect an SPI controller to the bidir pmod.
-If ui[0], the mode signal, is set to 0, you can write to the user register via SPI.
-Note that only the last 6 bit are used.

-If the mode signal is 1, all bytes transmitted via SPI are shifted into the shader memory.
+You can shift in new data into the shader memory one byte at a time.
+If you set `ui[0]` (`pause_execute`) to 1 the shader will stop execution and you can safely shift in new data.
+Set it back to 0 for the shader to resume operation.
 This way you can load a new shader program.
 Have fun!

 ## External hardware

 - [Tiny VGA](https://github.com/mole99/tiny-vga) or similar VGA Pmod
-- Optional: SPI controller to write the user register and new shaders
+- Optional: SPI controller to write new shaders